FrigoEU/sql-in-ts/README.md

 Also .isNull() would have to be only accessible on Expr's that can actually be nullable...

 IPV eerst select(demoDb) -> Eerst from -> en dan kan je nog kiezen later of je select of insert doet?

+Capturing GROUP_BY errors seems insanely hard, eg:

+SELECT user_id, json_build_object('bl', emails.id) FROM ...
+GROUP BY user_id
+-> fails
+SELECT user_id, ARRAY_AGG(json_build_object('bl', emails.id)) FROM ...
+GROUP BY user_id
+-> works : NOTE: is that because json_build_object is not an aggregate function?
+=> Might be possible, once we groupby we can only use a/ grouped on expressions, b/ aggregate functions